JolonB/TorrentBox/README.md

 # TorrentBox Setup

+## Requirements

+* Raspberry Pi
+* SD Card
+* USB Storage Medium
+* Raspberry Pi power supply and cable
+* Ethernet cable (optional)

 ## Initial Setup

 Before starting, you need to set up a Raspberry following the instructions [here](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/0).
+If you plan on using Wi-Fi, it is a good idea to set the credentials when flashing the SD card, otherwise you will need to connect it to a keyboard and monitor.

-The next step is to update everything with:
+Once it is all set up and you have connected via SSH, the next step is to update everything with:

 ```shell
 sudo apt update